Try A Free Recipe

 It may be that you are restricted in what you can use to decorate your cakes by cottage baking laws, or you may just want to make a cake without buttercream.

 Some simple alternatives include candied fruit or toasted nuts.
 You can brush apricot jam or marmalade on the top of the cake to stick them down.
-Other options include candied or caramelised nuts, brittles or a baked crumble.
+Other options include candies or caramelised nuts, brittles or a baked crumble.
 You could even add a layer of chocolate with some chopped nuts (whenever you use nuts, always remember to toast them first to bring out the flavour).